f4z3r/k8s-workshop/advanced/03-pwn-me/solution.md

 privilege when providing permissions to service accounts to applications.
 Actually, follow the principle of least privilege everywhere at all times.

+Finally, using NetworkPolicies in order to restrict egress connections would have made it more difficult to get access to external tooling such as `kubectl`, or even updating the package registry.
+Using NetworkPolicies is typically a very good idea, even though it makes debugging stuff on Kubernetes much more complex.
+In reality, NetworkPolicies tend to be configured way to permissively and thus their usage is made much less effectively, as pods tend to have access to way bigger parts of the internet than needed, and tend to even have very permissive access to other resources running on the cluster.

 </details>

 ## Take a Moment to Think